erockenmeyer/horiseon/README.md

 # Horiseon

 ## Purpose
-A webiste that helps businesses' online presence.
+A website promoting a company that helps businesses' online presence.

 ## Built With
 * HTML